 I am not a Chef by any means.
-I am a home cook, (Nutritious Life Certified) and Nutrition, Health and Wellness Coach through (Cadence Health) that loves to nourish myself and my family with food that is nutrient dense to maximise satiety and that tastes good.
-I avoid processed foods as much as possible and JERF (Just Eat Real Food).
+I’m a home cook, (Nutritious Life Certified) and Nutrition, Health and Wellness Coach (Well College Global) that loves to nourish myself and my family with food that is nutrient dense to maximise satiety and that tastes good.
+Avoiding processed foods as much as possible and JERF (Just Eat Real Food).

 The benefits of eating whole food, fuels your body to provide more energy, healthy fat loss, improves your health and puts you in a better frame of mind.

 When it comes to eating healthy, you need to set yourself up for success.
 A well organised kitchen starts with the preparation of the basic ingredients.
 Here are my 5 Essentials to maintain a Healthy Kitchen and that keep me energised and reduces the risk of illness.
 I include these on a daily (and/or weekly) basis and add why they are so beneficial for our health!
 Most of all, they taste awesome!

 Coconut oil contains short term medium-chain saturated fatty acids (MCFAs), which is a “healthy” form of saturated fat compared to trans fat.
 MCFAs are easily digested, thus putting less strain on your digestive system.
 Our body metabolises these fats in the liver, immediately coverting this into energy (fuel for the brain and muscle function) rather than it being stored as fat.

 It aids in weight loss by converting to energy rather than being stored as fat.
 It also supports the Immune System as it is made up of healthy fats lauric acid, caprylic acid and capric acid which contain antifungal, antibacterial, antiviral properties to boost the immune system and contains Glutathione an Antioxidant which is an essential part of staying young, active and healthy.